What To Do In Dublin. 5 Walks To Show You Real Dublin.

 Powerscourt Townhouse Centre

-Don't walk past the architecturally beautiful Powerscourt Townhouse Centre.
-It's easy to miss.
+Don't walk past the Powerscourt Townhouse Centre.
+It's easy to miss because its beautiful architecture means it doesn't look like a shopping centre..
 This is where I eat lunch when I'm in town and buy all my gifts from its top quality small Irish businesses here.
 If you like the Peaky Blinders look, Kennedy & McSharrry has been selling those hats since 1890.

 What About The Book Of Kells?